-Since January 1982, the number of inmates managed in contract RRCs has increased from a daily population of 1,425 to a daily population of over 13,237 as of November 10, 2016.
-Approximately 180 RRCs throughout the nation provide services to federal offenders, all of whom are preparing for their release to the community.
+Since January 1982, the number of inmates managed in contract RRCs has increased from a daily population of 1,425 to a daily population of 10,749 as of November 14, 2017.
+Approximately 230 RRCs throughout the nation provide services to federal offenders, all of whom are preparing for their release to the community.
 These inmates are transferred from federal institutions to RRCs near the end of their sentence for transitional programming.
 Gainful employment and the reestablishment of family ties are the major aspects of transitional programs.
 Home confinement is the last phase of incarceration for offenders who have demonstrated personal responsibility and positive programming while in BOP custody.
 Strict accountability procedures are required for inmates on home confinement to continue the sanction of the sentence.